dkbalachandar/cleancode-notes/README.md

 ### Chapter:6 Objects and Data structures
 1. We keep our variables private Nobody depends on them.
 Freedom to change their type or implementation.
 If you don't need them don't expose the with public getter/setter
 2. Try to not violate the Law of Demeter rule.
 It states that “talk to friends, not to strangers”.
 A method “F” of a Class “C” class should call only methods of these.
-1. Class C methods
+   - 	Class C methods
-2. An object created by function “F”.
+   -  An object created by function “F”.
-3. An object passed to function “F”
+   -  An object passed to function “F”
-4. An object held in an instance variable of class “C”
+   -  An object held in an instance variable of class “C”
 3. Avoid the code like below.
 Its called “Train Wreck”

 ```
 final String outputDir = ctxt.getOptions().getScratchDir().getAbsolutePath();
 ````
-You tell an object to do something you should not be asking it about its internals.
+You tell an object to do something and you should not be asking it about its internals.
 In this example, the outputDir is being used for creating the scratch file.
 So instead of doing all this, we can let Context object to create the Scratch file.
 ```
 BufferedOutputStream bos = ctxt.createScratchFileStream(classFileName);